QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 #### Erosion should be the last step

-Previously, artists would use Erosion as the very last node in the construction of a terrain, because hydraulic erosion was the only process that could provide flow, deposit, and other data maps that would be used for texture creation.
-This technique is based on technological limitations from over a decade ago!
-However, it has trained artists (incorrectly), and this has led to limited creativity in digital terrains.
-It is also very incorrect to use the flow data from an Erosion node as the primary driving force in a texture.
-Real terrains rarely have clean flow lines - and that too mostly in the form of rivers.
+Previously, artists would use Erosion as the very last node in the construction of a terrain because Hydraulic erosion was the only process that could provide flow, deposit, and other data maps to be used for texture creation.
+This technique is based on technological limitations from over a decade ago.
+That former paradigm trained artists (incorrectly) and has led to limited creativity in digital terrains.
+Further, it is unsuitable to use the flow data from an Erosion node as the primary driving force in a texture.
+Real terrains rarely have clean flow lines - and those too are mostly in the form of rivers.
 Such textures make digital terrains extremely conspicuous.

 With a cutting-edge software like Gaea, there are many options for generating data maps at any point in the graph.
 This removes the need for Erosion data for texturing purposes.
 You can use @Texture to create the base for any procedural color map. @Flow, @Soil, @RockMap, @Occlusion, and other Data Maps can generate texture-friendly data without actually processing the terrain.